Working at Aelbers

 Meanwhile, John ensured that Aelbers was the first temporary employment agency to obtain the VCU certification, become a member of the NBBU collective agreement and that the back office ran like clockwork.
 Not with grand gestures, but rather by getting the details in processes, administration and certifications in perfect order.

-When Hans Aelbers reached retirement age, he handed over his life's work.
-Michael Kempka and John Winters took charge.
-Under their leadership, Aelbers grew to be an established name in Dutch construction.
-Not because we are the biggest or the cheapest partner, but because we stand by our professionals and clients.
+This approach paid off.
+Before long, Aelbers was on speed dial for many site managers.
+When Hans Aelbers reached retirement age, he handed over his life’s work.
+Michaël Kempka & John Winters took the lead.
+Under their leadership, Aelbers has grown into an established name in Dutch construction.
+Not because we are the biggest or the cheapest, but because we stand by our skilled workers and clients.

 Acquisition by Flexfamily